williamg/ugly/README.md

 HTML5 canvas for your viewing pleasure.

 ## Installation
+Install with npm:

+    npm install -g ugly

-Simply clone the repo, and install:
+Or clone the repo, and install:

     git clone https://github.com/williamg/ugly.git
     cd ugly